5 wounded as mass shooting at Morgan State University prompts hourslong shelter-in-place during homecoming week | KRDO

 “It was chaos.”

-The victims – four men and one woman, ages 18 to 22 – were taken to a hospital with non-life-threatening injuries, Worley said.
+The victims – four men and one woman, ages 18 to 22 – were taken to a hospital with non-life-threatening injuries, and one has since been released, Worley said.
 Four are students, Morgan State University Police Chief Lance Hatcher said.

 The nightmare unfolded as a popular homecoming week event was letting out – a violent disruption that marked one of at least 531 mass shootings with at least four victims so far this year in the United States, according to the Gun Violence Archive, and one of at least 17 shootings this year at a US college or university, including in North Carolina, Oklahoma and Michigan.